 Contact your JustSystems Sales representative if you have further licensing-related questions.

-At the start of the XMetaL Author installation, you will be warned if Internet Explorer is not installed, or if the version that is installed is an older incompatible version, and you will be given the option to install it.
+At the start of the XMAX installation, you will be warned if the Internet Explorer is not installed, or if the version that is installed is an older incompatible version, and you will be given the option to install it.

-You can also go to this web site: http://www.microsoft.com/windows/ie/default.htm and download the latest version of Internet Explorer.
+You can also go to the Web site http://www.microsoft.com/windows/ie/default.htm and download the latest version of Internet Explorer.
 Internet Explorer is language-specific; if you are using a non-English version of Windows, make sure that you download the version (plus service pack if required) that applies to your system.